 The newborn baby requires constant care for which the doctors prescribe a complete vaccine schedule.
 The cost of the vaccines and other important care expenses are under the coverage of a maternity insurance plan.
 The newborn will be receiving a minimum coverage of 90 days post-birth.
 However, the actual coverage can vary from one plan to another.

 - Plan Exclusions

 There are certain expenses that are explicitly excluded from the list of admissible costs under a maternity policy.
 Expenses spent on various tonics and vitamins prescribed by the doctor, doctor’s daily check-ups, consultation fees of a doctor during the 9 months, treatment of infertility are few examples of costs that are not under the coverage of a typical maternity insurance plan.
-In addition, if the insured gets pregnant while serving the waiting period, the insurance company is not liable to pay expenses to the woman.
+In addition, if the insured gets pregnant while serving the waiting period, the insurance company is not liable to pay expenses to the woman under the maternity mediclaim policy.
 Coverage is the liability of the insurer only once the waiting period is served.

 - The right time to buy maternity cover

 That is a million dollar question; what is the right time to buy maternity insurance.
 The right time to buy maternity insurance is only after the couple has pre-planned their future ahead and how they can manage a child; while not keeping their other goals aside.
 The child should be pre-planned.
 A woman is advised to purchase maternity insurance at an early age.
 It helps the woman to have sufficient time to serve the long waiting period that is normally a condition in such maternity plans.
 Newly married couples that are planning to have a second child should ideally purchase this plan after having the first one.

 The premium of maternity insurance